emilymcdaniel/Final_Project/README.md

-# Intersection of Economic Change & Media Genre Selection
+# Intersection of Economic Change & Movie Genre Selection
-Do economic changes affect the genre(s) of media that are consumed?
+Do economic changes affect the genre(s) of movies that are consumed?
 -----

 As economic change occurs, what genres of media do we choose?
 When you're financially stressed, do you maintain the same habits in your media selections?
 Or do you lean on self-help, finance, or comedy media?

-We hypothesize that: **Economic change DOES impact the genre of medias consumed**
+We hypothesize that: **Economic change DOES impact the genre of movies consumed**

 -----
 ## Project Design